Enprogames/Stock-Bot/README.md

 # Stock-Bot
-A Bot written in python to trade stocks and crypto.
+A Bot written in python to trade stocks (and crypto in the future?).
 At the moment, the [Alpaca trading API](https://alpaca.markets/docs/api-documentation/) is being used for making trades, but this might be changed in the future, as we've had many problems with it.
+## Current Tasks
+- [x] Allow for trades to be made and viewed through the alpaca API
+- [ ] Allow for stock data to be viewed and updated through alpaca data streaming API
+- [ ] Create simulated trading environment for historical data
+- [ ] Create algorithm which can be used to trade in either simulated or real environment
 ## Installation
 1. Install [Python](https://www.python.org/downloads/)
 1. Create fork of the repository